Founding father sells to son: strong cash flows pave the way for family succession

 Sub-debt makes it possible

 Luke says, “I had a signed offer and a great business strategy; all I needed was the right capital partner.
 This was a critical juncture and I didn’t want to give away any equity.
-Kristi understood my needs perfectly right from day one and I knew in my gut that I had found the right partner.
-By the following day she had already delivered a discussion paper on how I could acquire 100 % of the business.
-And ever since, she has been flexible in working with other lenders allowing us to acquire real estate, scale quickly and move forward with the right capital structure.
-Kristi and First West have been vital to my success as an entrepreneur.”
+First West Capital understood my needs perfectly right from day one and I knew in my gut that I had found the right partner.
+By the following day they had already delivered a discussion paper on how I could acquire 100% of the business.
+And ever since, they have been flexible in working with other lenders allowing us to acquire real estate, scale quickly and move forward with the right capital structure.
+First West Capital has been vital to my success as an entrepreneur.”

 Luke’s tremendous achievements were acknowledged in 2014 when he was awarded Business in Vancouver’s prestigious Top 40 Under 40 Award.